AlexWalrider/WalriderCMS/README.md

 # WalriderCMS
-CMS without MySQL
+CMS without MySQL<br>

-A lot of functions.

 Written in php+html+css+javascript

-Functions:
+# Installation

+Just upload to the server<br>
+No need to setup smth

+# Features:

 1. creating pages with any content (video, text, audio etc.):
 - you can upload your logo